-"While EBITDA growth persisted in the fourth quarter, that is only one side of the story," said Steve Kaplan, Neubauer Distinguished Service Professor of Entrepreneurship and Finance at the University of Chicago Booth School of Business, who assists and advises Lincoln on the LPMI.
-"Rising debt levels and lower buyout multiples may impact private equity returns."
+"Private markets have proved to be resilient over time," said Steve Kaplan, Neubauer Distinguished Service Professor of Entrepreneurship and Finance at the University of Chicago Booth School of Business, who assists and advises Lincoln on the LPMI.
+"While short-term public market volatility may not impact private market valuations over the long run, tariffs and recessionary impacts may negatively impact private company earnings, which will have a direct impact on valuations."